A pseudo-fermion method for the exact description of fermionic environments: from single-molecule electronics to Kondo resonance

 Here, the ``resonant'' and ``Matsubara'' contributions are defined through

 where $M_k={2i\Gamma W^2}/{\beta(x^2_k-W^2)}$, with $x_k=(2k-1)\pi/\beta$.
 Our goal is to implement these contributions using a set of pseudo-environments characterized by the free correlations in Eq.~(\ref{eq:corr_pf_pf}).
-To describe this correspondence, we define a \emph{resonant} and two \emph{Matsubara} pseudo-environments (for each Matusbara frequency) by identifying $j\mapsto\text{res}$ and $j\mapsto (k,r=\pm)$ in Eq.~(\ref{eq:corr_pf_pf}).
+To describe this correspondence, we define one \emph{resonant} and two \emph{Matsubara} pseudo-environments (for each Matsubara frequency) by identifying $j\mapsto\text{res}$ and $j\mapsto (k,r=\pm)$ in Eq.~(\ref{eq:corr_pf_pf}).
 This leads to the following equivalences among correlations

 which hold \cite{Supplemental} when the parameters for the pseudo-environments are defined as